paypal/paypal-ios/v2_MIGRATION_GUIDE.md

 # Migrating from Delegates to Completion Handlers

 ## Overview
-Version 2.0-beta of the SDK transitions from the delgate-based flows to completion handler-based flows.
+Version 2.0 of the SDK transitions from delgate-based flows to completion handler-based flows.
 This change simplifies the integration and provides better compatibility with modern async/await patterns.

 ### Key Changes

 ### Important Change: Cancellation Handling
-In v2.0-beta, cancellations (e.g., 3DS cancellations, PayPal web flow cancellations) are now returned as errors rather than as separate delegate methods.
-There are new helper methods, static functions, to help you discern threeDSecure cancellation errors and PayPal web flow cancellation errors.
+In v2.0, cancellations (e.g., 3DS cancellations, PayPal web flow cancellations) are now returned as errors rather than as separate delegate methods.
+There are new helper static functions, to help you discern threeDSecure cancellation errors and PayPal web flow cancellation errors.
-- `CardError.threeDSecureCanceled(Error)` will return true for user cancellation during 3DS verification during card payment or card vaulting flows.
+- `CardError.threeDSecureCanceled(Error)` will return true for 3DS cancellation errors received during card payment or card vaulting flows.
 - `PayPalError.isCheckoutCanceled(Error)` will return true for user cancellation during PayPalWebCheckout session.
 - `PayPalError.isVaultCanceled(Error)` will return true for user cancellation during PayPal vault session.